MIDL-Conference/midl-website-2020/pages/sponsors.md

 ---

 <p class="small">
-    All logos are trademarks and property of their respective owners.
+    All logos are trademarks and property of their respective owners. <a href="/sponsorship-packages.html">Details of the sponsorship packages.</a>
 </p>